Baltoli/project-docs/notes/log.md

   * `TESLA_NOW` is replaced by `TESLA_ASSERTION_SITE`
   * `called` seems to have been replaced by `call` but I'm not sure if this is a drop-in replacement.
+* Notes on using TESLA:
+  * `TESLA_ASSERTION_SITE` refers to the point at which the assertion is written in the original program (hence why `previously` and `eventually` are written the way they are).
+It can be used to express more complex interleavings of temporal properties by having things before / after it as well.
+  * `ANY` takes an argument (`int`, `long long`, `ptr` etc.) to represent the type of argument being passed to the function call.
+  * The `call` function takes a single parameter - the function call as it would be written in the program!
+This is different to `returnfrom`, which takes an extra parameter for the return value.
+Why can't you do `call(foo(ANY(int)))`?
+Ask Jon.